apopiak/substrate-hacking/README.md

 ```

 ### Elections
-:inbox_tray: In a Substrate-based system of governance, including an Elections pallet allows the system to specify how the ``Treasury`` and ``Collective`` pallets interact.
+:inbox_tray: In a Substrate-based system of governance, including an Elections pallet implicitly specifies how the ``Treasury`` and ``Collective`` pallets interact.
+Election modules central to staking mechanims as well as voting on referenda.
 There are two Elections pallets in Substrate: one more simple (Elections) and one more sophisticated (Elections Phragmen).

 Polkadot implements the [Elections Phragmen pallet](https://crates.parity.io/pallet_elections_phragmen/trait.Trait.html#associatedtype.CurrencyToVote) to do its governance magic.
+It's an implementation of Elections with an algorithm to allow a more expressive way to represent voter views.
 It's configured to have weekly council elections with 13 initial members.

 ```bash
 parameter_types! {